British Car Brands

 About: McLaren Logo

 This British automaker specializes only in sports cars, as its founder is Formula One racer Bruce McLaren.
-Today, the automaker has industrial sites and its own technology center, developing and testing its vehicles.
-Currently, the company’s lineup is divided into three main categories: Ultimate, Super and Sports.
+Today, automakers have industrial sites and technology centers for developing and testing their vehicles.
+The company’s lineup is divided into three main categories: Ultimate, Super, and Sports.

 Lotus